 - All 20 communities have a Community Action Plan and Child Protection Committee in place.
-Moreover, the Child Protection Committees have been transformed into SOSTECI Village Committees. - 4,878 awareness raising sessions reached 54,292 people (39,656 adults and 22.119 children) and through the two social centres that were upgraded. - 121 child protection cases were successfully closed. - 100 children were provided with birth certificates, 358 children attended bridge courses to prepare for school and 599 children were supported to enrol in formal schools.
+Moreover, the Child Protection Committees have been transformed into SOSTECI Village Committees. - 4,878 awareness raising sessions reached 54,292 people (39,656 adults and 22,119 children) and through the two social centres that were upgraded. - 121 child protection cases were successfully closed. - 100 children were provided with birth certificates, 358 children attended bridge courses to prepare for school and 599 children were supported to enrol in formal schools.

-Two community schools were

-six more received support.

-- 23 Village Savings and Loan

-Association (VSLA) were

-constructed and equipped and

-crop diversification groups were

-trained in plantain and cassava

-production and two hydraulic

-Following, the success of the three-

-our strategic partnership with Save

-pumps were rehabilitated.

-vear project in the Nawa region.

-we have renewed and extended

-the Children on cocoa for another

-five years, committing significant

-investment to protect children in

-cocoa communities

-Cocoa continued
+- Two community schools were constructed and equipped and six more received support. - 23 Village Savings and Loan Association (VSLA) were established and 100 members of crop diversification groups were trained in plantain and cassava production and two hydraulic pumps were rehabilitated.

+Following, the success of the threeyear project in the Nawa region, we have renewed and extended our strategic partnership with Save the Children on cocoa for another five years, committing significant investment to protect children in cocoa communities.